calamity10110/gul/INSTRUCTION.md

-# GUL (Glob Universal Language) - Getting Started Guide
+# GUL (GUL Universal Language) - Getting Started Guide

-Welcome to **GUL** - the Glob Universal Language!
+Welcome to **GUL** - the GUL Universal Language!
 This guide will teach you everything you need to start coding in GUL.

 ## 📋 Table of Contents